Find Affordable College Courses

 Lubbock, TX

-Out of the 4 schools in Texas that were part of this year’s ranking, Texas Tech University landed the # 3 spot on the list.
-Located in the large city of Lubbock, Texas Tech is a public college with a fairly large student population.
+A rank of #3 on this year’s list means Texas Tech University is a great place for liberal arts / sciences and humanities students working on their graduate certificate.
+Located in the city of Lubbock, Texas Tech is a public college with a fairly large student population.

 Best Liberal Arts / Sciences & Humanities Colleges in the Southwest Region